tylerlong/kickstart/README.md

 ## Usage

 ```
-ks -b boilerplate-project -c config.yml -o output-directory
+ks -b kickstart-project -c config.yml -o output-directory
 ```

-A new project will be created at `output-directory`, using `boilerplate-project` as boilerplate and `config.yml` as configuration file.
+A new project will be created at `output-directory`, using `kickstart-project` as template and `config.yml` as configuration file.

 `-o output-directory` is optional.
 By default it is '.', a.k.a. the current directory.

 `-c config.yml` is also optional.
-The default configuration file `boilerplate-project/kickstart.yml` will be used.
+The default configuration file `kickstart-project/kickstart.yml` will be used.
 If you do specify a configuration file, configuration items in your configuration file will override the default ones.

 ## Why?